 “Every little stressor feels like the end for me!
 I’m screaming at my kids, my husband, and gritting my teeth with co-workers for at least the last 6 months,” Alice shared in her first visit.
-She was 10 months postpartum with her first baby and holding down a fulltime job on top of a household!
+She was 10 months postpartum with her first baby and holding down a full time job on top of a household!
 To say she had some stress was an understatement.
 And it was clear her adrenals were contributing to her concerns.
 Luckily, I had a solution for her.
 Adaptogenic Herbs.

-And boy could I relate!
+Boy, could I relate to how she felt!
 As a mama who has been through the grueling demands of medical school and runs a successful practice, I know all too well what it is like to be at the mercy of stress.
 And I’ll admit, I’ve hidden in a closet or two from my toddler before I got a handle on my stress in those early days of motherhood.

 The early days of anything can be difficult – motherhood, new job, moving to a new house, or even forming new relationships.
 While you’re figuring out your rhythm and really, “how to do you” in your new scene, having a little herbal support can go a long way.